futuredapp/CellKit/README.md

 ![License](https://img.shields.io/cocoapods/l/CellKit.svg)
 ![Continuous integration](https://img.shields.io/bitrise/57c06040e101a852.svg?token=xvYC9NW6ZszIzFdjkapmVg)

-CellKit is a swift package that streamlines the workflow with cells in collection views like UITableView and UICollectionView in MVVM architecture.
-No more registering cell classes or xibs, no more dequing cells and setting its view models.
+CellKit is a Swift package that streamlines the workflow with cells in UITableView and UICollectionView.
+No more registering cell classes or XIBs, no more dequeueing cells and setting its view models.
 CellKit handles this all.

 ## Installation
 ### Swift Package